Diamond Technical Terms Glossary

 Table of Contents

-Diamond Technical Terms: Definitions & Sources
+Diamond Technical Terms with Definitions & Sources

 Shopping for a diamond means navigating a world of technical terminology, from the 4 C's to cut grades, from pavilion depth to fancy shapes.
 Understanding these terms is essential to making an informed decision and getting the diamond that's right for you.